-To actively support the initial and ongoing training and professional development of Educators, Coordination Unit Staff and others involved in management.
+To actively support the initial and ongoing training and professional development of Educators, Coordination Unit Staff and others management are reflected in the guality of the service.

-The knowledge and skills of the scheme's Staff, Educators and management are reflected in the quality of the service.
+The knowledge and skills of the scheme's Staff, Educators and continuing improvements to the quality of care provided.

-There is a joint responsibility to identify training needs and plan for professional development that will assist the Scheme to make continuing improvements to the quality of care provided.
+There is a joint responsibility to identify training needs and plan for professional development that will assist the Scheme to make